sruffner/XSort/xsort/assets/units_table.md

 correlograms, and other statistics for each unit across the various views.

 When **XSort** initially loads the content of the current working directory, no units are selected, so most of the views contain nothing of interest.
+To select a unit, simply click anywhere on the corresponding row in the table; the previous selection, if any, is cleared (single-selection behavior).
+To select multiple units (up to 3) for display, hold the `Control` key (the `Command` key in MacOS) down while clicking on the relevant rows.

-To select a unit, simply click anywhere on the corresponding row in the table.
-You will notice that the views are updated -- sometimes after a noticeable delay -- to display the relevant metrics or statistics for the selected unit.
+You will notice that the views are updated -- sometimes after a noticeable delay -- to display the relevant metrics or statistics for the selected unit(s).
 Some statistics, once computed, are cached in memory and render quickly -- such as the correlograms and spike templates.
 The principal component analyis, however, must be redone each time the display list changes.

 Whenever any statistics need to be computed, those calculations happen on a background thread and the views are updated as the background task delivers its results.
 If a background task is still running and you change the display list again or actually edit the units table, that task is cancelled and a modal dialog blocks user input until that task stops, typically in a few seconds or less.